needle-mirror/com.unity.addressables/Documentation~/content-update-builds-overview.md

 # Content update builds overview

 When you distribute content remotely, you can make content changes without needing to rebuild and republish your entire application.
+Content update builds enables you to publish remote bundles that only contain assets that you've changed since the last update.

 When the Addressables system initializes at runtime, it checks for an updated content catalog.
 If one exists, the system downloads the new catalog and, when it loads assets, downloads the newer versions of all your AssetBundles.

+> [!IMPORTANT]
+> You must enable the [Build Remote Catalog](xref:addressables-asset-settings) option before you publish a player build if you want to have the option to publish incremental updates.
+Without a remote catalog, an installed application doesn't check for updates.

 However, when you rebuild all your content with a new [content catalog](build-content-catalogs.md), installed players must also download all the remote AssetBundles again, whether the assets in them have changed or not.
-If you have a large amount of content, then downloading everything again can take a significant amount of time and might hurt player retention.
+If you have a large amount of content, then downloading everything again can take a long time and might impact player retention.
 To make this process more efficient, the Addressables package provides tools that you can run to identify changed assets and to produce a content update build.

 The following diagram illustrates how you can use the Addressables tools to produce smaller content updates that only require your players to download new or changed content: